Medicare Advantage: Past, Present, and Future

 Speakers

-• Moderator: Carrie Graham, PhD, Executive Director of the Medicare Policy Initiative, Georgetown’s Center on Health Insurance Reform (CHIR)
+• Moderator: Carrie Graham, PhD, Director of the Medicare Policy Initiative, Georgetown’s Center on Health Insurance Reform (CHIR)

-• Shawn Bishop, JD, MPP, Senior Advisor, Akin
+• Shawn Bishop, MPP, Senior Advisor, Akin

 • Brian Miller, MD, MBA, MPH, Associate Professor of Medicine, Johns Hopkins University and Nonresident Fellow, American Enterprise Institute